All Episodes

 I wouldn't want to get somebody else's mom and dad that might be vulnerable sick.

-I wouldn't want grandma and grandpa to get sick, somebody that that really could die from this.
+I wouldn't want grandma and grandpa to get sick, somebody that really could die from this.

 I'm in relatively good health.

-I think therapeutics have come a long way, but that that's why and you know me, I've wanted to get to sports games until right now I've kind of just given up.
+I think therapeutics have come a long way, but that's why, you know, me, I've wanted to get to sports games, although right now I've kind of just given up.

-One, no more politics and medicine, no more politics and sports.
+One, no more politics in medicine, no more politics in sports.

-I think people, you know, look to these you know those are two areas where we could just have a release and just enjoy the unity of enjoying a time out in the you know out in a stadium having fun with each other.
+I think people, you know, look to these, you know, those are two areas where we could just have a release and just enjoy the unity of enjoying a time out in the, you know, out in the stadium having fun with each other.

-Well I think you I reckon what most Americans feel on both sides of the aisle.
+Well, I think you are echoing what most Americans feel on both sides of the aisle.

-That's why decisions like the flu vaccine and wearing masks you you you can't force people to do things uh that are better that are in their best interest.
+That's why decisions like the flu vaccine and wearing masks, you can't force people to do things that are better, that are in their best interest.

-I mean I'll tell you Phil I have never I when I operate on patients and you know I'm still doing surgery at New York Presbyterian I always tell folks who are smokers because after I'm out of the meat heart surgery that I'm not gonna operate until they stop smoking.
+I got to tell you, Phil, I have never, when I operate on patients, and I'm still doing surgery at New York Presbyterian, I always tell folks who are smokers, because after an amount of the meat heart surgery, that I'm not going to operate until they stop smoking.

 Because my only chance to get them to really listen is before I operate.

-But I've never never not had to operate on somebody people will always come along if you just give them the love and the caring and nurturing and the respect.
+People will always come along if you just give them the love and the caring and the nurturing and the respect.

 People got the message.

-There was understandably confusion and resentment when they were told not to wear mask it was stupid and then told if they don't wear mask they're stupid.
+There was understandably confusion and resentment when they were told not to wear a mask.

-I think this year we're going to have more people get the flu vaccine than ever because they can understand what I just said even though news just came out today spread wildfire.
+I think this year we're going to have more people get the flu vaccine than ever because they're going to understand what I just said, even though news just came out today.

-Well what what about the study arguing that getting the flu vaccine will reduce the number of covet infections.
+Well, what about the study arguing that getting the flu vaccine will reduce the number of COVID infections?

 I don't know anything about it.

-They they based it in Belgium, Italy, Norway and Spain and they in Italy in particular the people places that had higher rates of flu vaccination had lower rates of death from COVID 19.
+And in Italy in particular, people, places that had higher rates of flu vaccination had lower rates of death from COVID-19.

-We can't see that one caused the other but you know when you look at coincidences in two different continents you begin to think well maybe I'm gonna get the flu vaccine this year.
+But, you know, when you look at coincidences in two different continents, you begin to think, well, maybe I'm going to get the flu vaccine this year.

-Independent of all the I normally get it when's a good time to get it for me.
+When's a good time to get it for me?

 She's great.